-Dr. Sarah earned her Doctorate in Veterinary Medicine from the College of Veterinary Medicine at the University of Georgia in 1996 and has been lead veterinarian of Abbott Animal Hospital since 2005.
-Dr. Sarah is an active member of the Georgia Veterinary Medical Association and the Korean Veterinary Society of America.
-Just like you, Dr. Sarah lives in the Tucker-Lilburn area and loves animals.
-She has a super sweet and overly friendly and excitable Australian Cattle Dog named Buddy.
+Dr. Sarah earned her Doctorate in Veterinary Medicine from the College of Veterinary Medicine at the University of Georgia in 1996.
+Today, Dr. Sarah is an active member of the Georgia Veterinary Medical Association and the Korean Veterinary Society of America.
+She finds improving the quality of life of geriatric pets, soothing stress in fearful pets, helping overweight pets get bikini ready and teaching good manners to puppies especially rewarding.
+Dr. Sarah is especially interested in feline medicine, internal medicine , dermatology, and pain management.

 Jeff Miller has been a team member since 2006 and currently serves as our veterinary technician.
 His primary duties include assisting with surgeries and pets in the exam room, preparing and processing laboratory specimens and taking x-rays.
 Mr. Miller worked in legal and film industries previously and decided to get paid for his passion of pet care instead.
 He enjoys volunteerism in the assisted living field and spending time with his dog and cat at home.